Guide to undergraduate study

 To successfully complete a three-year undergraduate course, for example, you’ll need 360 credits, 120 per year of study.

 Each module carries 15 or 30 credits, which you gain when successfully passing your assessments.
+Find out more about our undergraduate degrees.

-Choosing an integrated Masters course is the easiest way to fund postgraduate study.
+An integrated Masters course is the easiest way to fund postgraduate study.
 You can apply for a student loan to guarantee you’ll be covered for all years of your degree.

 The award you’ll graduate with depends on your subject area – integrated Masters awards include MSci, MEng and MPhys.

 Teaching at university is different from school or college, and you’ll need to be increasingly independent in your work.
-The range of teaching methods we use might be unfamiliar and the names can be confusing, so here’s a quick introduction:

 You’re assessed using methods including: